nccgroup/Berserko/README.md

 When the *Domain DNS Name* and *KDC Host* have been entered, use the *Test domain settings* button to test connectivity.
 All being well, you will get a *Successfully contacted Kerberos service* response.

+See the section at the end of this README for lots more information about obtaining the correct values for these Domain Settings.

 #### Domain Credentials ####
 Specify the **Username** and **Password** for a domain account using the controls in this section.
 The textboxes can't be edited directly; you have to use the 'Change' button to modify them.